 Question 4: Can you share your thoughts on testing and quality assurance?

-If the partner does not have a defined QA process, it could be a red flag.
+It could be a red flag if the partner does not have a defined QA process.
 There are many methods to run QA, but a process is required for successfully launching complex projects.

 Question 5: How do you manage bugs during QA and post-deployment?